Frog legs: Trade

 Each year about US$40 million worth of frog legs are traded internationally, with most countries in the world participating in this trade.
-The world's top importers of frogs legs are France, Belgium and the United States, while the biggest international exporters are Indonesia and China.
+The world's top importers of frog legs are France, Belgium, and the United States, while the biggest international exporters are Indonesia and China.
 While these figures do not account for domestic consumption, when production from frog farms is taken into account, it is conservatively estimated that humans consume up to 3.2 billion frogs for food around the world every year.

 Health

-Movement of live or unfrozen, unskinned amphibians is a potential way for deadly amphibian diseases such as Batrachochytrium dendrobatidis and Ranavirus to be transported around the world, and despite recommendations on preventing disease spread from the OIE, which regulates the international spread of epizootic diseases, few countries have adopted these recommendations as law.
+Movement of live or unfrozen, unskinned amphibians is a potential way for deadly amphibian diseases such as Batrachochytrium dendrobatidis and Ranavirus to be transported around the world, and despite recommendations on preventing disease spread from the World Organisation for Animal Health, which regulates the international spread of epizootic diseases, few countries have adopted these recommendations as law.

 In Canada, the sale of fresh or frozen frog legs is illegal unless they are determined free from bacteria of the genus Salmonella, as per the official method MFO-10, Microbial Examination of Froglegs.

-Environment and animal welfare
+Environment and Animal Welfare

 Many environmentalists urge the restriction of frog consumption—especially those harvested from the wild—because amphibian populations are declining and frogs are an essential element of ecosystems.
 Conservationists warn that gastronomic demand for frogs is seriously depleting regional populations.
 Frogs are sensitive to environmental changes, disease, habitat degradation, and pollution.
+Animal welfare advocates raise ethical concerns with harvest practices, as wild frogs are typically dismembered while alive and then left to die.

+As most of the frog production comes from wild harvesting rather than frog farms, over-exploitation in the frog exporting countries like Indonesia, Turkey and Albania has caused a rapid decrease in frog population, and endangered some species.
+Also, due to this intense harvesting the increase in the usage of pesticides have been observed.

 The exception to this is where the American bullfrog is not native and has been introduced.
-In these ecosystems, American bullfrogs can decimate local amphibian populations, upset ecosystem balance and have negative impacts on other species of wildlife as well.
+In these ecosystems, American bullfrogs can decimate local amphibian populations, upset ecosystem balance, and have negative impacts on other species of wildlife as well.